rezeau/wp-jquery-lightbox/readme.txt

 * Improved scaling *maximizes* use of screen space
 * Live adjustment to the browser window and orientation of your phone

-See the plugin in action here: [https://game.speldesign.uu.se/](https://game.speldesign.uu.se/)
+See the plugin in action here: [game.speldesign.uu.se](https://game.speldesign.uu.se)

 You can browse images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.

 *[//Ulf Benjaminsson](http://www.ulfbenjaminsson.com)*

+= 1.4.8.3 (2021-01-26) =
+* Added setting to control whether jQuery is loaded in the header or footer.

+= 1.4.8.2 (2021-01-26) =
+* Migrated lightbox to modern jQuery (Thanks: [Joseph Rézeau aka papijo](https://www.rezeau.org/)!)
+* Improved support of Gutenberg editor's image captions (Thanks: [Joseph Rézeau aka papijo](https://www.rezeau.org/)!)
+* Tested up to WordPress 5.6 and PHP 7.4.12

 = 1.4.8.1 (2019-03-24) =
 * Tested for WordPress 5.x and PHP 7.x, no functional changes.

 = 1.4.8 (2015-12-31) =
 * Fixed translations not being loaded properly
 * Fixed support for WordPress 4.4

 = 1.4.7 (2015-09-21) =
 * Support for WordPress' new translation system.